 - Read, understand and promise to abide by the “Pocketknife Pledge.”

-Important note: Please, please make sure the boys know that they are to NEVER take their pocketknife to school.
-They shouldn’t even put it in their school backpack.
-So many schools have a zero tolerance policy for items that can be considered weapons, and I would hate for a Cub Scout to be suspended from school (or worse) for taking his pocketknife.
+Important note: Please, please make sure the Scouts know that they are to NEVER take their pocketknife to school.
+They shouldn't even put it in their school backpack.
+So many schools have a zero tolerance policy for items that can be considered weapons, and I would hate for a Cub Scout to be suspended from school (or worse) for taking his or her pocketknife.

 How to Care for Your Pocketknife

-One of the primary tasks the boys will need to do to care for their pocketknives is to sharpen them.
-Scouting Magazine has a good article sharing tips has a on how to teach this skill to Scouts.
+One of the primary tasks the Scouts will need to do to care for their pocket knives is to sharpen them.
+Scouting Magazine has a good article sharing tips on how to teach this skill to Scouts.

 Pocketknives need to be kept clean and lubricated.
 Here's a great article from Instructables detailing the proper way to do just that.